rocky-linux/documentation/docs/guides/cloud/migration-to-new-azure-images.md

 ## Support

-If you encounter any issues during your migration or have questions, support is available.
+Support is available if you encounter any issues during your migration or have questions.
 Visit [Rocky Linux support channels](https://wiki.rockylinux.org/rocky/support/) for assistance.